AP News Guide: A look at Tennessee’s election

 Still, some GOP lawmakers face tough contests.

-The highest profile is Sen. Steve Dickerson, a physician whose Nashville-centered district is expected to turn out to vote against Trump.
-Dickerson is the Senate’s most moderate Republican, and often sides with Democrats on testy issues, including his advocacy for medical marijuana.
+Sen. Steve Dickerson, a physician representing a Nashville-centered district, is the Senate’s most moderate Republican, and often sides with Democrats on testy issues, including his advocacy for medical marijuana.
 Dickerson faces Democrat Heidi Campbell, the mayor of Oak Hill.

 Republican Sen. Todd Gardenhire of Chattanooga, meanwhile, is tangled up in a contest against Glenn Scruggs, a Black Democrat and the city’s assistant police chief.